EdgeFirstAI/documentation/docs/models/modelpack/tutorials/musicbox.md

 ![Taining Session Card](./assets/training-session-view-on-experiment.png)

 You’ll find general training info in this summarized view.
-Additional actions are available via the top buttons (highlighted in orange).
+Additional actions are available via the top buttons (top-right of the training card).

 ![Training Progress Finished](./assets/training-progress-finished.png)

 The training process begins with cloud instance initialization.
 Then the dataset is downloaded and cached.
 Training starts afterward.
 At the end of the training process, ModelPack quantizes the model and publishes the checkpoints.

-Clicking the expanded view shows training logs and checkpoints.
+Clicking the training card will show the expanded view containing all the logs and checkpoints.

 ![Expanded View](./assets/expanded-view.png)